 ◆Benefits

-- You can add custom instructions that are created in hardware and are fast and low power consumption.
+- You can add high-speed, low-power custom instructions created in hardware.

 - Using custom instructions reduces program size and memory usage.

-- You can freely customize the number of cores, peripheral circuits, I/O configuration, etc.
+You can freely customize the number of cores, peripheral circuits, I/O configuration, and more.

 Disadvantages